snowch/vast-docker-compose-examples/demos/bulk_import/DEMO_INSTRUCTIONS.md

 # Demonstrating Bulk Loading

+In this section we demonstrate bulk loading parquet files into Vast DB from Vast S3.
+We use NiFi, but bulk loading can be performed using the VastDB Python SDK, Trino, and Spark.
+Under the hood, the NiFi Bulk Load (ImportVastDB) processor uses the VastDB Python SDK.

 > [!NOTE]
 > The demo environment is running small docker instances.
 Don't expect snappy response times.